citp/privacy-policy-historical/w/wm/wm./wm.com.md

 If you are using the Site to access our electronic payment system, we may request certain financial information so that we may effect the payment transaction.
 Our payment system may collect, store and use non-public personally identifiable information such as your name, address, credit card number, bank routing and account number, Waste Management account number and e-mail address to process your payments.
 In addition, the payment system will also collect information regarding the actual bill payment transactions, including the dates and amounts paid.
 Waste Management will store and protect this information in the same manner we store and protect other personal customer information, and this is true both for our current customers as well as our former customers.
 We will only disclose information to third parties about your account or the transfers you make:

-Where it is necessary for completing transactions you authorize (for example, to an outside service provider that operates the electronic payment system for us), or
+Where it is necessary for completing transactions you authorize (for example, to an outside service provider that operates the electronic payment system for us),
+OR
-In order to verify the existence and condition of your account for a third party, such as a credit bureau or
+In order to verify the existence and condition of your account for a third party, such as a credit bureau,
+OR
-In order to comply with government agency or court orders, or
+In order to comply with government agency or court orders,
+OR
 If you give us your written permission.

 We may disclose the information we collect about you to our affiliates who offer you waste management and disposal services, and to nonaffiliated third parties that perform services on our behalf, including marketing services, or parties with whom we have joint services and/or joint marketing agreements.
 We reserve the right to provide non-personal identifying information, such as aggregate data, to third parties.